designstem/projects/spirals/index.md

   ## Dis&shy;cove&shy;ring spirals

-  Spiral is a very common shape in nature and in as well as every day life.
+  Spiral is a widespread shape in nature and in as well as everyday life.

   </div>

   <div style="padding:4vmin; min-height:25vh;" class="bottom">

-  In the **natural world**, we may find spirals in the DNA double helix, the fingerprint, the flowers, the snails and shells but also in the galaxies, the hurricanes etc. Even the shape of an egg can be seen as a special type of spiral.
+  In the **natural world**, we may find spirals in the DNA double helix, the fingerprint, the flowers, the snails and shells, but also the galaxies, the hurricanes, etc. Even the shape of an egg can be seen as a special type of spiral.

   </div>